Because of protocols for the COVID-19 pandemic, volunteer access to the Detention Center is suspended.

 - Art & crafts supplies (colored pencils, pastel crayons, drawing paper)

-Some items are excluded from the Center for security reasons.
-Please consult with the Volunteer/Program Coordinator before donating any items not specifically mentioned above.
+Some items are excluded from the jail for security reasons.
+Please consult with the Volunteer Coordinator before donating any items not specifically mentioned above.